Assistance and support

-Seeking assistance from the department may result in the department making decisions relating to the training contract or referring the employer, apprentice or trainee to other community-based government specialist services.
+The department, in providing such assistance, may need to decide matters relating to the training contract or refer the employer, apprentice or trainee to other community-based and government specialist services.

 Community-based and government specialist services

-Where an issue requires specialist attention the department will refer the apprentice or trainee to an appropriate community-based organisation, for example:
+Where specialist attention is required, the department will refer the apprentice or trainee to an appropriate community-based organisation, such as:

-For assistance or support that the above organisations cannot provide, visit My Community Directory or www.qld.gov.au/community/.
+If the above organisations are unable to help, visit My Community Directory or the Queensland Government's

 Other advocacy services

-The following statewide services may be useful in relation to all types of employment issues:
+The following services may be useful in relation to all types of employment issues:

 Unfair treatment in the workplace

-Apprentices or trainees should be treated the same as any other employee in a workplace.
+Apprentices and trainees should be treated fairly in a workplace, just as any other employee.